tamros/elastic_stack_workshop/Hands_on_Kibana.md

     * Search for all documents
     * Update the first_name to “John Joe”

-* Make an index patter and search in it using the Discover
+* Make an index pattern of the "my_index" and search in it using the Discover

 https://www.elastic.co/guide/en/kibana/current/tutorial-define-index.html